 Floating Continent: New Hell is laid out this way, as a number of islands floating above the surface of the old Underworld.

 Foil: The goddesses so far have tended to act as foils for the hosts in question.
 The buddies and devils also tend to work like this.
 For example, there's clever but rude Keima matched with kind ditsy Elsie and perfectionist Haqua with slow, easy going Yukie.

-Forceful Kiss: Initially, Keima does this to Akari as part of his capturing route which makes Akari think that it may help her make a human faster so she force kisses him several times on more than one occasion.
+Forceful Kiss: Keima plants one on Akari as part of his capturing route, thinking that it'll finish the capture.
+This actually makes Akari think that it can help her make a human faster, so she force kisses him several times on more than one occasion.
 Keima quickly regrets this and apologizes for planting the idea into her head in an effort to make her stop, to no avail.

 Foreshadowing: The author has put in a lot of effort into subtly giving out clues for the goddesses and future developments.

 In Flag 1, Elsie mentions having terrible sempais.
 Many chapters later we are introduced to Nora, Cresta, and Camry.

 In Episode 7 of Season 1, during the first song of her concert, Kanon has a flashback to her time spent with Keima which shouldn't be possible because they kissed before the concert and the loose soul was captured, therefore removing her memories of Keima.
 This was not in the manga.
 However, this is possibly the studio taking the liberty to hint at what is to come as it has been revealed in the manga that Kanon is the host of the goddess Apollo, resulting in her remembering Keima.